binkley/homebrewery-files/witch.md

 #### Level 3: Dark Intuition

-You gain proficiency in your choice of the Arcana or Intimidation skill.
-If you are already proficient in the chosen skill, your proficiency bonus is doubled for any ability check you make that uses that skill.

-\page

-#### Level 3: Sharp-tongued

-Your commanding presence borders on the supernatural.
+Your magic knowledge or commanding presence borders on the supernatural.

-You gain proficiency in the _Intimidation_ skill.
-If you're already proficient in it, your proficiency bonus is doubled for any ability check you make with it (expertise).
+You gain proficiency in your choice of the _Arcana_ or _Intimidation_ skill.
+If you are already proficient in the chosen skill, your proficiency bonus is doubled for any ability check you make that uses that skill (expertise).

 #### Level 3: Crone Spells

 When you choose this Calling at 3rd level, you gain additional spells that reflect the uncanny foresight and hard wisdom of a Witch in her full power.
 These spells are always prepared and count as Witch spells for you.
 They do not count against the number of spells you can prepare.

+\page

 | Witch Level | Spells |
 |:--:|:--|